docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/Go/gomodules/_index.md

 linkTitle: "Working with Go Modules and Docker"
 weight: 609
 description: >-
-     Working with Go Modules and Docker
+     Step by step guide to Go Modules and Docker
 ---